-- 1. The University offers the following programmes of study: - a. bachelor's programme of study; - b. master's programme of study which is a continuation of a bachelor's programme of study ("the post-bachelor programme"); - c. master's programme of study which is not a continuation of a bachelor's programme of study ("the long-cycle master's programme"); and - d. doctoral programme of study. - 2.
-The content of the bachelor's or the master's programmes of study may be: - a. aimed at vocational preparation with a focus on the acquisition of practical skills necessary for the performance of a profession and based on required theoretical knowledge; or - b. aimed at academic expertise with a focus on the acquisition of theoretical knowledge necessary for the performance of a profession, including creative activities, and also provide space for gaining the required practical skills. - 3.
-The list of accredited programmes of study, including their type, profile, form of teaching, standard period of study, and information on their availability for persons with disabilities are published on the publicly accessible part of the University website; the parts of individual programmes of study are also published. - 4.
-The programme of study belongs to only one field of study if the State Final Examinations, or the defence of the dissertation, assesses distinctive knowledge of or skills in basic subjects or topics belonging to one field of study.
-The programme of study is a combined programme of study if the State Final Examinations, or the defence of the dissertation, assesses distinctive knowledge of or skills in basic subjects or topics belonging to several fields of study. - 5.
-The programme of study is specified in and offered through curricula. - 6.
-The University offers: - a. programmes of study without specialisations; - b. programmes of study with specialisations; and - c. programmes of study which enable the acquisition of comprehensive knowledge and skills from another programme of study. - 7.
-The forms of study in study programmes offered at the University may be: - a. full-time study; - b. combined study; or - c. distance learning study. - 8.
-For the full-time form of study, the curriculum is created within the framework of a programme of study in such a way that the largest part of instruction takes the form of lectures, tutorials, seminars, courses, practical training, laboratory classes, consultation, and other similar forms of instruction, which are held according to a regular schedule, which will be usually a weekly schedule; they enable students to acquire knowledge directly. - 9.
-For the combined form of study, the curriculum is created within the programme of study based on the assumption that study takes a form which employs the principles of both full-time and distance learning study.
+1. The University offers the following programmes of study:

+b) master's programme of study which follows a bachelor's programme of study;

+c) master's programme of study which does not follow a bachelor's programme of study; and d) doctoral programme of study.

+2. The content of the bachelor's or the master's programmes of study may be:

+a) aimed at vocational preparation with a focus on the acquisition of practical skills necessary for the performance of a profession and based on required theoretical knowledge; or b) aimed at academic expertise with a focus on the acquisition of theoretical knowledge necessary for the performance of a profession, including creative activities, and also provide space for gaining the required practical skills.

+3. The programme of study belongs to only one field of study if the State Final Examinations, or the defence of the dissertation, assesses distinctive knowledge of or skills in basic subjects or topics belonging to one field of study.
+The programme of study is a combined programme of study if the State Final Examinations, or the defence of the dissertation, assesses distinctive knowledge of or skills in basic subjects or topics belonging to several fields of study.

+4. The programme of study is specified in and offered through curricula.

+5. The forms of study in study programmes offered at the University may be:

+a) full-time study;

+b) combined study; or

+c) distance learning study.

+6. For the full-time form of study, the curriculum is created within the framework of a programme of study in such a way that the largest part of instruction takes the form of lectures, tutorials, seminars, courses, practical training, laboratory classes, consultation, and other similar forms of instruction, which are held according to a regular schedule, which will be usually a weekly schedule; they enable students to acquire knowledge directly.

+7. For the combined form of study, the curriculum is created within the programme of study based on the assumption that study takes a form which employs the principles of both full-time and distance learning study.

-10. For the distance learning form of study, the curriculum is created within the framework of the programme of study based on the assumption that study is offered in the distance form of instruction, and that teachers usually perform the role of consultant.
+8. For the distance learning form of study, the curriculum is created within the framework of the programme of study based on the assumption that study is offered in the distance form of instruction, and that teachers usually perform the role of consultant.